aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

    - You can probably identify filtering conditions by returning the first 50 URLs from the sitemap, such as for instance "excluding pages having '/articles/' in their URLs" or "drop everything not having '/en/' in its URL".
 4. Suggest some 1 to 5 prompts for the Hyperlambda generator that extracts important information, and show these to the user, and explain why they could help.
 5. Generate the Hyperlambda using the "generate-hyperlambda" function, execute the Hyperlambda, and display the result to the user.
-6. Use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
+6. When you are done with all prompts, then use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
 7. When done, offer the user to create a downloadable PDF report.
 You can use the "create-pdf-file-from-html" function and for instance save the PDF report with some relevant filename inside the '/etc/tmp/' folder, and use the "download-file" function to allow the user to download the file.
    - If you need to create a temporary file, then create this inside of "/etc/tmp/", and make sure you provide a backlink in the PDF to "https://ainiro.io".
    - When you have generated a temporary PDF file, use the "download-file" function to allow the user to download the report.
+   - Don't offer the user to create a PDF report before you're done with all prompts.

 **IMPORTANT** - BEFORE you start crawling every page from a sitemap, or all hyperlinks from pages, or all images from some page, etc, please create prompts that counts how many URLs, hyperlinks, or images, etc, you can expect to find.
 Below are some example prompts.